 Ironically there has been some internal pressure building inside over these portraits.
 I feel like I owe it to everyone who has been photographed to turn this project into something worthwhile.
 A book?
 A gallery show?
 I am not sure.
 For now I just want to skate and keep shooting, then figure out what to do later.
 If you have any suggestions, I’d love to hear them.

-Here is the skateboarding portrait series Roots, History, & Concrete which includes portraits of: Grant Brittain, Bob Burnquist, Steve Caballero, Eddie Elguera, Bennett Harada, Christian Hosoi, Daren Jenkins, Jason Jessee, Bucky Lasek, Keith Meek, Darren Navarrette, Pat Ngoho, Zach Miller, Duane Peters, Dave Swift, and Sergie Ventura.
+Here is the full link to Roots, History & Concrete – a skateboarding portrait series including: Grant Brittain, Bob Burnquist, Steve Caballero, Eddie Elguera, Bennett Harada, Christian Hosoi, Daren Jenkins, Jason Jessee, Bucky Lasek, Keith Meek, Darren Navarrette, Pat Ngoho, Zach Miller, Duane Peters, Dave Swift, and Sergie Ventura.

 Words from The Skateboard Mag: